Anthony Durier: Priesthood

-Durier was ordained a priest for the Archdiocese of New Orleans on October 28, 1856 by Archbishop John Purcell in Cincinnati.
-He remained in Ohio for a few months to better his knowledge of English, first serving as assistant pastor in Temperanceville and Chillicothe.
-Durier briefly served as pastor of St. Mary's Parish in Minerton, Ohio before returning to New Orleans in April 1857 to serve as assistant pastor at St. Louis Cathedral.
+Durier was ordained a priest for the Archdiocese of Cincinnati on October 28, 1856, by Archbishop John Purcell in Cincinnati.
+He remained in Ohio for a few months to better his knowledge of English, first serving as assistant pastor in Temperanceville and Chillicothe, Ohio.
+Durier briefly served as pastor of St. Mary's Parish in Minerton, Ohio before returning to New Orleans in April 1857 to serve as assistant pastor at St. Louis Cathedral Parish.

 In 1859, Durier was appointed pastor of the Church of the Annunciation Parish in New Orleans, where he remained for 25 years.
 He guided the parish through the American Civil War, a yellow fever epidemic in 1878, and many floods.
-Durier established a number of Catholic schools, including the first school for African-American children in the area.
-From November to December 1884, he attended the third Plenary Council of Baltimore as a theological consultant to Archbishop Francis Xavier Leray.
+Durier established numerous Catholic schools, including the first school for African-American children in the area.
+In 1884, he attended the third Plenary Council of Baltimore in Baltimore, Maryland, as a theological consultant to Archbishop Francis Xavier Leray.

 Bishop of Natchitoches

-On December 19, 1884, Durier was appointed bishop of the Diocese of Natchitoches by Pope Leo XIII.
-He received his episcopal consecration on March 19, 1885, from Archbishop Leray, with Bishops John Neraz and Nicolaus Gallagher serving as co-consecrators, at St. Louis Cathedral in New Orleans.
+On December 19, 1884, Durier was appointed bishop of Natchitoches by Pope Leo XIII.
+He received his episcopal consecration on March 19, 1885, from Leray, with Bishops John Neraz and Nicolaus Gallagher serving as co-consecrators, at St. Louis Cathedral in New Orleans.

 Durier's most notable contribution as bishop was the advancement of Catholic education.
-In 1886, he ordered that every parish in the diocese should establish a parochial school, and in 1889 he organized the first Catholic school board.
+In 1886, he ordered every parish in the diocese to establish a parochial school, and in 1889 he organized the first Catholic school board.
 He invited several religious orders to the diocese, such as the Sisters of Divine Providence, Carmelites, and Jesuits, who established schools in Alexandria, Mansfield, and Shreveport, all in Louisiana.
 He opened six schools for African-American children, with a total enrollment of more than 300 pupils in 1894.
 Durier also established seven new parishes and finished construction on the Cathedral of the Immaculate Conception in Natchitoches, which he consecrated in September 1892.

+Death

 Durier died in Natchitoches on February 28, 1904, at age 71.
 He is buried in the cemetery of the Daughters of the Cross in Shreveport.